We get asked a lot about what we do for pest management and about what pests Peppers get. We use organic pest products to control the pest we get.

 We believe that the uses of this should be a last resort.
 In most cases the neem will take care of any problems with Aphids White flys and Spider Mites.

 Most of this is for greenhouse and in house Pest control.
 But it's is the same outside as well plants should be sprayed with neem Oil weekly this will keep Pest away and kill any that are there.
-In most cases plants outside in the ground or in pots can be sprayed with water for the hose.
+In most cases plants outside in the ground or in pots can be sprayed with water from the hose.
 This will wash the bugs off the plants this works very well.

 Now for those who don't mind using pesticides there are many insecticides that can be used.
 Most commercial greenhouses and nursery use systemic insecticides like Imidacloprid,Acephate,acetamiprid just to name a few.
 This are used world wide on many agricultural crops. traces of these pesticides are found in foods in most country's and the USA EPA has a list of acceptable levels of these pesticides that are aloud to be in fruits and vegetables and in wheat and grains and cereal.
 Here is a link to the EPA for insecticide tolerances in food USA EPA